 It appears that the next step is to condition and strengthen the appropriate muscles.
 I’m still a little fuzzy on how to do this.
 I’m looking at a few sites that have interesting exercises to help rectify my FTL problem.

 In the meanwhile I’ve taken to biking instead.
-I’m still working on reducing the inflammation and pain (peddling doesn’t seem to bother the TFL) in preparation for the next step.
+I’m still working on reducing the inflammation and pain (pedaling doesn’t seem to bother the TFL) in preparation for the next step.

 If anyone has sound advice on how to recover from an angry TFL, I’d love to hear it.